 - 3. People who are in debt and they are looking for a way to get out from under the financial woes they currently are in.

 Well, surely the blame doesn’t rest solely on the victims, right?
 Yes and no. You can’t blame people for being hopeful, so I guess I can see how people could fall for the scams.
 These scams are getting more and more intricate.
-Not only do the scams appeal to our emotions (if your neck deep in debt, you may be more inclined to believe you’ve won some kind of lottery), but the documentation is becoming more authentic.
-Many of the scams that arrive in your mailbox, fall under the Nigerian Prince or the 419 scam.
-These scams use forged legal documents and they are really convincing.
+Not only do the scams appeal to our emotions (if your neck deep in debt, you may be more inclined to believe you’ve won some lottery), but the documentation is becoming more authentic.
+Many of the scams that arrive in your mailbox fall under the Nigerian Prince or the 419 scam.
+These scams use forged legal documents, and they are convincing.

-Scammers have technology on their side and this is extremely dangerous for the rest of us.
-Like I previously mentioned, they have the ability to forge documents that look very real.
+Scammers have technology on their side, and this is extremely dangerous for the rest of us.
+Like I previously mentioned, they can forge documents that look very real.
 Not only that, with the internet and the ability to find out a lot of information on someone, it is easy for them to send out personalized scams.
 They can send you notices that have information that pertains only to you, and this would make you more inclined to believe it’s real.